Progressive web apps (PWA)—a gentle introduction

 Experts agree that there are ten characteristics that define a progressive web app:

-• It’s progressive, of course.
-The web app must work on any device, downloading increasingly advanced features up to the ability of the user’s device and browser to do so.
-All modern browsers handle PWAs very well, even if not 100% of the features are supported.
-By “handle,” I mean that the website should not appear misaligned or freeze when the app looks to enable a feature and finds a lack of support.
+• It is progressive, of course.
+The web app must work on any device, downloading increasingly advanced features until limited by the user’s device and browser.
+All modern browsers handle PWAs well, even if not 100% of the features are supported.
+By “handle,” I mean that the website should not appear jumbled or have overlapping objects, nor should it freeze when the app looks to enable a feature and finds that the browser does not support it.

 • Users can install it.
 The web app provides the user the option to install the app on the home screen or desktop.
 Because of that…